 First, maintaining and increasing membership cannot be left to a membership committee or staff.
 While they play important roles, every board member must be able to articulate the value of membership.
 While interacting with new attorneys or other colleagues, opportunities for inviting them to a women’s bar event or to urge them to become a member must be created.
 If board members are well informed and enthusiastic about their organization, this won’t be difficult.
 It seems too simple, but just try extending a personal invitation to join.

 Analyzing the needs of your membership and thinking about the dues structure must go hand in hand.
-Take a look at the link below for some thoughts:
+Take a look at the links below for some thoughts:

-Click here for a link to membership resources from the ABA Division for Bar Services.
+Click here for a link to membership resources from the ABA Division for Bar Services, including tools to help you analyze your membership dues structure.